Associate Literary Agent

-Savannah Brooks joined the Jennifer De Chiara team in 2018 as an associate agent after interning for a year and a half.
+Savannah Brooks joined the Jennifer De Chiara team in 2018 as an Associate Literary Agent after interning for a year and a half.
 She earned her MFA, focused in creative nonfiction, from Hamline University and her BS in marketing management from Virginia Tech.
 As well as agenting, she works as a teaching artist at the Loft Literary Center and is a reader for multiple literary magazines.
-Her own creative work has been publishing in Barely South Review, Hobart, Lime Hawk, and Every Writer's Resource, among others.
+Her own creative work has been published in Barely South Review, Hobart, Lime Hawk, and Every Writer's Resource, among others.
 When not immersed in the world of words, she can be found on her motorcycle, at her MMA gym, or lounging at one of Minnesota's 11,842 lakes.

 What I'm looking for